Size: 4*10 feet

 - com is the only brand in Maharashtra delivering original Ghongadi made on traditional pit looms.

-- A direct connection between the artisans and its customers, a major chunk of the profit is shared by the artisans.
+- A direct connection between the artisans and their customers, a major chunk of the profit is shared by the artisans.

 - Every final product is verified by our quality control officers and is delivered to the customers at their doorstep on time.